 - Consider utilising your Capital Gains allowance: The allowance is £12,300 in the current tax year.
-There is much speculation regarding CGT so the budget will be interesting to see if changes are announced.
+This will be reduced down to £6,000 from April 6th 2023.

 - Dividend Planning: The first £2,000 of dividend income is not taxable and thereafter tax rates are generally lower than income tax rates.
-Business owners especially should consider how best to structure the balance between dividend and income payments to minimise tax.
+This will be reduced down to £1,000 from April 6th 2023.

 - Inter-Spouse Planning: Income producing assets can accumulate in one spouses name causing high levels of personal tax whereas the other spouse may not be using their full range of tax allowances.
 Many inter-spouse transfers are tax free so consideration should always be given to couples owning assets in a way that minimises income or capital gains tax.

 - Venture Capital Trusts and Enterprise Investment Schemes: for clients with a higher risk appetite and longer time frame these investments attract generous tax reliefs and could be considered as part of an overall portfolio.
 Like pensions and ISA’s there are investment limits each tax year.

 - Charitable Giving: Gift Aid allows you to claim income tax relief at your highest marginal rate and charitable giving is generally is not subject to IHT.

 - Income Tax Planning: Generally income tax is the personal tax we pay the most so give careful consideration to application of your personal allowance, which tax bands your overall income will fall into and assess the best way to mitigate the higher tax rates through application of the allowances we have highlighted.